webOS-ports/org.webosports.messaging/README.md

 org.webosports.messaging
 ========================

-The Messaging app and service for webOS Ports, built with Enyo2 and node.js
+The Messaging app and service for Lune OS, built with Enyo2 and node.js

 Description
 -----------